rnavagamuwa/encryption-decryption-mediator-wso2-ei/README.md

 ### Overview

-Even though only AES256 is the only implemented algorithm here, any algorithm can be implemented according the requirement.
+Even though AES256 is the only implemented algorithm here, any algorithm can be implemented according to the requirement.

 ### How to use